Sacré-Cœur, Paris: Crypt

-The crypt below Sacré-Coeur is different from traditional crypts, which are usually underground.
-At Sacré-Coeur, the crypt has stained glass windows, thanks to a "saut-de-loup", a trench about four meters wide around it, which allows light to enter through windows and oculi of the crypt wall.
+The crypt below Sacré-Cœur is different from traditional crypts, which are usually underground.
+At Sacré-Cœur, the crypt has stained glass windows, thanks to a "saut-de-loup", a trench about four meters wide around it, which allows light to enter through windows and oculi of the crypt wall.
 In the centre of the crypt is the chapel of the Pieta, whose central element is a monument statue of the Virgin Mary at the foot of the cross, at the altar.
 The statue was made by Jules Coutain in 1895.
 A series of seven chapels is placed on the east side and seven on the west side of crypt, corresponding to the chapels on the level above.
 The crypt contains the tombs of important figures in the creation of the basilica, including Cardinals Guibert and Richard.

 Art and decoration

 Decoration covers the walls, the floor, and the architecture.
 Much of the decoration is in a distinctly neo-Byzantine style, with intricate patterns, and abundant color.